Too Busy for the Full Read?

 The Rogue Calibrated Steel Plates are some of the finest powerlifting plates on the market.
 Available in both pounds and kilograms, these plates are machine calibrated to a weight tolerance of +/- 10 grams.
 Calibration is achieved via a plug in the back of the plate.
 When the plates are manufactured they are first weighed and then a plug is inserted to bring the plates into the required tolerance.

 Both the LB and KG versions of these calibrated plates from Rogue are spec’d to IPF standards, but only the KG version is IPF approved.
 The collar opening measures 50.4mm, which leads to a very tight fit on the bar.
 Because there is a tolerance of +/- 0.2mm (fairly normal), the opening could actually be smaller.
-Some users, myself included, have experienced calibrated plates that are difficult to slide onto the bar.
-Also, because the center ring is powder-coated, you may find your bar’s sleeves wearing some of that paint as plates slide on and off.
-This is especially true on bars that have grooved sleeves.

 Aside from weight tolerance, the biggest benefit of a calibrated plate is how thin they are.
-They’re so thin that you can load 1,500lb or 700kg onto the bar.
+They’re so thin that you can load 1,500 lbd or 700kg onto the bar.
 If you train with powerlifting specificity, especially in a competitive setting, calibrated plates are highly recommended.
 As great as the thin profile is, however, it makes it difficult to pick up plates when they’re lying flat on the floor.
 There are no beveled edges or anything that can help.

 Aesthetically, the Rogue Calibrated Steel Plates look phenomenal… at least early on.
 Calibrated plates in general tend to chip quickly, so your beautiful paint job will never look as good as the day you got them.
 These are powerlifting plates, though – they’re made to take a beating, not win a beauty pageant.